Squat lobster: Development

-Fecundity, or number of eggs, increases with smaller sized eggs and increasing body size of the parent.
-This results in increasing incubation time and consequently, increased egg volume.
+Fecundity, or the number of eggs, increases with smaller-sized eggs and increasing body size of the parent.
+This results in increasing incubation time and, consequently, increased egg volume.
 The trend of larger numbers of eggs and smaller sized eggs is mostly found in lower latitudes and cooler temperatures in order to accommodate for the longer incubation time.

-The development period of the embryo consists of five distinct stages in which the lasts several months.
-Throughout the five stages, both the diameter and volume of the egg increases.
+The development period of the embryo consists of five distinct stages, which last several months.
+Throughout the five stages, both the diameter and volume of the egg increase.
 In the first stage of embryo development, the spherical egg is a uniform dark color.
 In stage II, the optic lobe and appendages begin formation.
 Stage III is when the abdominal segments and terminal spines begin to develop.
 In stage IV, there is pigmentation of the ocular lobe, segmentation of the maxillipeds, and cardiac movement.
 In the fifth and final stage, the eyes are enlarged and the abdomen is extended.

 Squat lobsters can form dense aggregations.